 Descartes Sets Date to Announce First Quarter Fiscal 2024 Financial Results

-/EIN News/ -- WATERLOO, Ontario, May 03, 2023 (GLOBE NEWSWIRE) -- Descartes Systems Group (TSX: DSG) (Nasdaq: DSGX), the global leader in uniting logistics-intensive businesses in commerce, is scheduled to report its first quarter fiscal 2024 financial results after market close on Wednesday, May 31, 2023.
+WATERLOO, Ontario, May 03, 2023 (GLOBE NEWSWIRE) -- Descartes Systems Group DSG DSGX, the global leader in uniting logistics-intensive businesses in commerce, is scheduled to report its first quarter fiscal 2024 financial results after market close on Wednesday, May 31, 2023.

 Members of Descartes' executive management team will host a conference call to discuss the company's financial results at 5:30 p.m.
 ET on Wednesday, May 31.
 Designated numbers are +1 416 764 8658 for North America and +1 888 886 7786 for international, using conference i.d.
 95079934#